 - Never stand on the top two levels

-- Use only the step side for climbing - not the support back
+- Use only the step side for climbing - do not use the support back

 - Never lean the stepladder against a wall to use like a straight ladder

-The key points for safe use of Straight Ladders are:
+The key points for safe use of Straight Ladders include:

 - Always use a ladder longer than the height you need to reach